-The Statement of Accounts summarises the Group's transactions for the 2016-17 financial year and its position at the year end of 31 March 2017.
+The Statement of Accounts summarises the Group's transactions for the 2017-18 financial year and its position at the year end of 31 March 2018.
 The Commissioner is required to prepare an Annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015 which those regulations require to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2016-17 and the Service Reporting Code of Practice 2016-17 published by the Chartered Institute of Public Finance and Accountancy (CIPFA) and supported by International Financial reporting Standards.
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017-18 published by the Chartered Institute of Public Finance and Accountancy (CIPFA) and supported by International Financial reporting Standards.
 Guidance notes issued by CIPFA on the application of accounting standards to local authorities have in general been followed, and any exceptions to this are disclosed below.
 The policies below reflect the powers and responsibilities of the Police and Crime Commissioner as designated by the Police Reform and Social Responsibility Act 2011 and the Home Office Financial Management Code of Practice for the Police Service of England and Wales 2012.